gpcarmo/cwls-las-reader/README.md

 # LasReader

-cwls-las-reader
 Ruby gem for reading CWLS LAS files

-The Canadian Well Logging Society's Floppy Disk Committee has designed a standard format for log data on floppy disks.
-It is known as the LAS format (Log ASCII Standard).
-LAS consists of files written in ASCII containing minimal header information and is intended for optical curves only.

-Details of the LAS format are described in this paper (http://www.cwls.org/docs/LAS12_Standards.txt).
+The Log ASCII Standard was created by the Canadian Well Logging Society in the late 1980’s.
+LAS was intended to supply basic digital log data to users of personal computers in a format that was quick and easy to use.
+LAS is an ASCII file with minimal header information, intended for optically presented log curves.
+The world-wide acceptance of LAS proved the need for such a format.
+As users embraced the concept and the format, many new applications of the concept were attempted.
+Right now the latest version of the LAS format is 3.0.

+This gem does not read LAS 3.0 format yet because its initial intent is to be used in E&P data management applications.
+Version 3.0 was released in June 10, 2000 so most of the data I have access right now is either in 1.2 or 2.0 format.

 ## Installation